 A capital city of ancient and medieval

-Lakhnautī provides us with the earliest specimen of mintage in Bengal.
-The
+provides us with the earliest specimen of mintage in Bengal.
+The importance of

-importance of this city lies in the fact that it was the centre from where the
+this city lies in the fact that it was the centre from where the Muslims

-Bangladesh.
-During the rule of the sultans, Gaur sprawled over an area of about
+rule of the sultans, Gaur sprawled over an area of about 40 square kilometres.

-40 square kilometres.
-In Abul Fazl's time (late 16th century) Lakhnautī is
+In Abul Fazl's time (late 16th century) Lakhnautī is reported to have

-reported to have existed as a pargana in Maldah district.
-The changes in
+existed as a pargana in Maldah district.
+The changes in the courses of

-places were well arranged in rows.
-It appears that besides the old palaces of
+arranged in rows.
+It appears that besides the old palaces of Ballalbari in the

-Ballalbari in the northern suburb of Phulwari, there was a new palace in
+northern suburb of Phulwari, there was a new palace in Patalchandi, the

 surveying the adjoining regions, came to the conclusion that the medieval city